Skip to main content

 2 mentions Positive Neutral Negative

-The monetization is widely viewed as the weakest in the series, feeling overly cash grab–like despite heavy use of the character's personality in advertising.
+The game's monetization is widely seen as its weakest aspect, feeling close to a cash grab despite heavy use of the character's personality in advertising.

 • “The weakest in the series, just a step above a cash grab.”